 CELLO MASTER CLASS

-- Study of the correct posture and setting of the instrument connected to the right use of the body.
+- Study of the correct posture and setting of the instrument connected to the right use of the movements of the body.

 - Study of a practicing method and programming of daily working.